Docker Deep Dive - Nigel Poulton - E-Book

 But, and there’s always a but!
 As great as VMs are, they’re far from perfect.

-A feature of the VM model is every VM needing its own dedicated operating system (OS).
+For example, every VM needs its own dedicated operating system (OS).
 Unfortunately, this has several drawbacks, including:

 Every OS consumes CPU, RAM, and other resources we’d rather use on applicationsEvery VM and OS needs patchingEvery VM and OS needs monitoring